SpellholdStudios/Rolles/rolles/readme/rolles-readme-english.txt

 Alina (aerie.ru) - great thanks for the English texts editing!
 La Voix 2 la Sagesse (of the d'Oghmatiques) - for the French translation.
 Xavier1161: fixed English texts (version 3a).
-Deratiseur: Provided EE compatible version (v4.0.0).
+Deratiseur: Provided native EE compatible version (v4.0.0).
 AL|EN: Wrote process which automatically provides Windows, Linux and Mac versions in the same archive file.
 Gwendolyne: Fixed bugs and translations and released version 5.0.0.